 This course introduces students to residential air conditioning systems.
-The operation, service, and repair of residential air conditioning systems are emphasized.
-On completion, students should be able to service and repair residential air conditioning systems.
+Emphasis is placed on the operation, service, and repair of residential air conditioning systems.
+Upon completion, students will be able to service and repair residential air conditioning systems.

 ACR 133.
 DOMESTIC REFRIGERATION (1-4-3)